browserbase/stagehand-python/README.md

 ```python
 await stagehand.page.act("click on the 'Quickstart' button")
 ```
-- **extract** — Extract and validate data from a page using a JSON schema (generated either manually or via a Pydantic model).
+- **extract** — Extract and validate data from a page using a Pydantic schema.
 ```python
 await stagehand.page.extract("the summary of the first paragraph")
 ```
-- **observe** — Get natural language interpretations to, for example, identify selectors or elements from the DOM.
+- **observe** — Get natural language interpretations to, for example, identify selectors or elements from the page.
 ```python
 await stagehand.page.observe("find the search bar")
 ```